hilton/hilton.github.com/blog/_posts/2025-05-06-vary-check-in.md

 Quirky check-in questions work the same way as quirky icebreakers.
 I once attended a web development community tech meet-up where each arrival got a marker pen and a sticker:

-> Hi, my name is…
+> Hi, you can call me…
 >
 > I built my first web application…